OpenSDN-io/docs/opensdn-feature-architecture-guide/understanding-quotas.rst

 WebUI uses a VNC API to set and get project quota settings.
 To get a current quota usage/limits WebUI counting list of resource

-objects for each resource what could be slow with a large amount of resources.
+objects for each resource type what could be slow with a large amount of resources.

-To get and configure quotas need to open Configure -> Infrastructure -> Project Settings -> Quotas (opened by default)
+To get and configure quotas open Configure -> Infrastructure -> Project Settings -> Quotas (opened by default)

 Using OpenSDN quotas with Openstack (tf-neutron-plugin)
 --------------------------------------------------------